aiven/aiven-docs/docs/products/kafka/howto/optimizing-resource-usage.md

 Aiven for Apache Kafka service plans with CPUs of 2 or less operate on relatively small machines.
-Enabling integrations like Datadog or Karapace might exceed the resources these plans offer, impacting your cluster\'s performance.
+Enabling integrations like Datadog or Karapace might exceed the resources these plans offer, impacting your cluster's performance.
 If you experience issues with your cluster or require more resources for your integrations, consider upgrading to a higher plan.